lifezoned4/ImbalancedDataAndRareEventsInDeepLearning/README.md

     ```bash
     pip3 install -U numpy
     ```
-    3. Install tensorflow in GPU mode in version 1.8 and check if it runs correctly.
+    3. Install tensorflow in GPU mode and check if it runs correctly.
     (Beware of addition steps need in GPU mode.
 You need proprietary libraries from e.g. Nvidia )
     ```bash
     pip3 install -U tensorflow-gpu